Mvrcus97/LocationService/README.md

 ```
-UpdatePosition<br>
+UpdatePosition
-    - Scheduler which starts a new job every n seconds.</br>
+    - Scheduler which starts a new job every n seconds.
 ```

 ```